 Project conditions of approval include all of the following County, Division, Departments and Agency requirements.
-The permittee shall comply with all applicable building codes, zoning standards, and requirements of County Divisions, Departments and Agencies at the time of submittal and may be subject to change, including, but not limited to:
+The permittee shall comply with all applicable building codes, zoning standards, and requirements of County Divisions, Departments and Agencies at the time of submittal and may be subject to change.
+Without limiting the force of those other requirements which may be applicable, the following are incorporated by reference as enumerated herein:

-- A. Engineering Services Division as stated in their Memorandum dated March 12, 2014. - B. Environmental Health Division as stated in their Memorandum dated March 12, 2014. - C. Fire Department as stated in their Memorandum dated September 19, 2013. - D. Department of Public Works in their Memorandum dated November 20, 2013.
+- A. Engineering Services Division as stated in their Memorandum dated March 12, 2014. - B. Environmental Health Division as stated in their Memorandum dated March 12, 2014.

+- C. Fire Department as stated in their Memorandum dated September 19, 2013. - D. Department of Public Works in their Memorandum dated November 20, 2013.